Sean-Khorasani/Burwell/docs/coding_standards.md

 4. **Performance** - Efficient but not at the cost of clarity
 5. **Security** - Secure by default, validate all inputs

-### The Boy Scout Rule
-Always leave the code better than you found it.
-If you touch a file, improve it.

 ## File Organization